 "Many people would take and keep taking medicine prescribed by their healthcare provider without knowing what it's for and what possible side effects it could have," says Tonkovic-Capin.

-The Remedy Rx: Ask your doctor what the medication does exactly, what side effects you may feel, what happens if you miss a dose and how soon you'll feel the positive effects.
+The Rx: Ask your doctor what the medication does exactly, what side effects you may feel, what happens if you miss a dose and how soon you'll feel the positive effects.

 You Stop Smoke And Vape (Still!?!)